sudhakarmuthyala/Test_Repo_practice/README.md

     3. Security: VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
 Containers provide less isolation, as they share the host operating system.

-   4. Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving, Containers provide less isolation, as they share the host operating system, as they share the host operating system.
+   4. Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.